 When people enter into a timeshare contract, it's usually with dream of having affordable vacations well into the future.
-But then buyer's remorse sometimes sets in, perhaps realizing that this was an impulse buy, and the odds of making use of the property in question at a time of year that works for you are slim.
+But then buyer's remorse sometimes sets in, perhaps as they realize that this was an impulse buy, and the odds of making use of the property in question at a time of year that works are slim.
 Fortunately, you might be able to cancel the timeshare contract if you act quickly.
 Because time is of the essence when rescinding a timeshare purchase, make sure you follow the correct cancellation procedures.

-(To learn more about the general topic, see Buying or Selling a Timeshare.)
+(To learn more about the general topic, see Buying or Selling Timeshares.)

 When you purchase a timeshare, you are purchasing an interest in a piece of real estate, most often a resort condominium.

 Timeshare sellers are notorious for putting the hard sell on potential buyers.
 It's not unheard of for a vacationer to attend a sales presentation solely to get a free bottle of wine or round of golf, and then walk out as a timeshare owner.

 This means that if you've entered into a timeshare contract and are having second thoughts, you have the legal right to cancel the contract.

 Usually, you must cancel a timeshare contract in writing.
 Even if a written letter or document is not required, it's highly recommended.
 Include the following information in your cancellation letter: